captainalan/Ch_note_converter/README.md

 ## Problem Description

 We want to easily translate music sheets into Ch code!
-First we start with Python, then we port to C.
+First we start with Python, then we port to C/Ch.
 Our choice of music sheets is based on https://pianoletternotes.blogspot.com/.

 ### Input Representation